yashm012/nfl-data-summary-analysis/README.md

 # Betting and Team stats for the 2022 NFL season **incomplete

-Raw data acquired then altered from:
+Raw data acquired and altered from:

 https://www.sportsoddshistory.com/nfl-game-season/?y=2022